opensanctions/site/_content/api/faq.md

 You can review your API usage costs on the [account overview](/service/account/) page.

 The [self-hosted API](/docs/self-hosted/) does not use metering, you only need a [bulk data license](/licensing/) to have the right to use the data.

+## <a id="scaling"></a> Can the API absorb a high request volume?

+Our service is built to be scalable and handle high request volumes.
+If your use is likely to exceed 2 million queries per month or if you're planning to bring high loads in a very short time window (> 200,000 requests/hr), please [reach out to us](/contact/) to make sure we know your traffic is legitimate.